RIZWAN-VY/Sentiment_Analysis_of_Tweets/README.md

 * __Data Preprocessing :__ Before sentiment analysis, the tweet data is cleaned and preprocessed.
 This includes removing URLs, special characters, and converting text to lowercase to ensure accurate sentiment analysis.

 * __Sentiment Analysis :__ Sentiment analysis is performed using TextBlob.
 Tweets are categorized into positive, negative, or neutral sentiments based on polarity scores.

+* __Data Visualization:__ The project includes data visualization to make the analysis more accessible.
+It generates bar charts to display sentiment distribution and word clouds to showcase frequently occurring words related to the keyword.

+* __User Interaction:__ The project offers an interactive experience for exploring sentiment-related insights.
+Users can input their desired keyword, and the script will fetch and analyze Twitter data accordingly.